Master of Arts in Geography

 Admission to the Program

 For admission to the graduate program, a student must meet the general University requirements as stated in the Bulletin.
-For unconditional admission to the M.A. program in geography, a student must have completed an undergraduate major in geography with a minimum GPA of 3.25 in the major.
-An applicant with a GPA of 3.25 or better in a major other than geography may qualify for admission as a conditionally classified graduate student.
-The conditional status is removed upon completion of core degree courses in physical and cultural geography, introductory statistics, introductory GIS, and an upper division geography course on advisement, with a grade of B or better in each course.
-Units earned for remedial or prerequisite course work are not applied toward the graduate degree.
+For unconditional admission to the M.A. program in Geography, a student must have completed an undergraduate major in Geography with a GPA of 3.25 or better in the major.
+An applicant with a GPA of 3.25 or better in a major other than Geography may qualify for admission as a conditionally classified graduate student.
+The conditional status is removed upon completion of core coursework in physical and cultural geography, introductory statistics, introductory GIS, and an upper-division Geography course on advisement, with a grade of B or better in each course.
+Units earned for remedial or prerequisite coursework are not applied toward the graduate degree.